 I’m sure you have your reasons, and that’s your business, not mine.
-(That said, you may want to check out this post on why people chose to learn Russian.)

 Learning to speak Russian is a bit different from learning to read or write Russian.
 While it is possible to learn how to speak a language without learning how to read or write it, this can be challenging (if not daunting) for a new student of any language, let alone Russian.

 I’m not going to get into how to read Russian, or what the Russian alphabet looks like.
 You can check out this post on the Russian Alphabet if you’re interested.
 Since this post focuses more on how to speak Russian, we’re going to discuss the structure of sounds in the Russian language.

 The Russian alphabet is comprised of 33 letters.
 I mention this because this means that the Russian language has about 33 sounds.

 I say “about 33 sounds” because in every language, there are letter combinations that produce unique sounds not illustrated by letters.
 For example, there is no letter for the “sh” sound, or the “th” sound.